-Most sellers end up paying between two to three percent to the buyer’s agent in self-represented sales.
-However, if you are new to real estate sales, the buyer’s agent might try to negotiate a bigger commission because he will most likely be doing work on both ends of the transaction to make up for your lack of experience and understanding.
+In most self-represented sales, sellers typically end up paying between two to three percent to the buyer’s agent.
+However, if you’re new to real estate sales, the buyer’s agent may try to negotiate a higher commission.
+This is because they may have to do more work on both ends of the transaction to compensate for your lack of experience and understanding of the process.

-Beyond negotiating the sale price, sellers might feel they are more qualified to sell and negotiate the transaction than an agent.
-Sellers well versed in real estate transactions might be comfortable walking through the process and negotiating items at different points in the escrow process.
-When a seller is comfortable dealing with a buyer or buyer’s agent, he can save at least three percent of the commissions by representing himself.
+Moreover, some sellers may feel more competent to handle the transaction and negotiate without an agent.
+If a seller is well-versed in real estate transactions, they might feel comfortable walking through the process and negotiating items at different points in the escrow process.
+By representing themselves, they can save at least three percent of the commissions.

-It is also possible that the transaction is very straightforward.
-Perhaps it is a new construction or being sold as is and the seller isn’t willing to negotiate on anything.
-Buyers can come in and make an offer without expectation for repairs or credits.
-Sellers set with their price and able to provide all disclosures and documents properly might not see a need for agent representation.
+There are also cases where the transaction is straightforward, and the seller doesn’t see the need for agent representation.
+For example, if the property is new construction or being sold as is, and the seller isn’t willing to negotiate on anything, buyers can come in and make an offer without expecting repairs or credits.
+As long as the seller is comfortable with the price and can provide all necessary disclosures and documents, there may not be a need for agent representation.

 Keeping Things Personal